TeamSteamRobotics/ScoutingApp/README.md

 # ScoutingApp
 This application should (hopefully) start to streamline the FRC Team 5119 scouting process.

-More info as I figure it out myself.
-Also, if you can see this, you know me, so just ask.
+I'll be providing more info as soon as I figure it out myself.

+Run `npm install` to install all the dependencies, then `npm run start` to acutally run it.